Explicit birational geometry of determinantal quartic 3-folds

 By Lemma \ref{lemma:: doublecover}, the linear system $|-K_X|$ induces a $2:1$ map onto a quadric $Y_0$ in $\PP^4$.
-It follows from \cite[pag.
-776]{isk}, that $X$ is \textit{hyperelliptic}, $Y_0$ smooth and one has a commutative diagram
+It follows from \cite[pp. 776]{isk}, that $X$ is \textit{hyperelliptic}, $Y_0$ smooth and one has a commutative diagram

 where $f_0$ denotes the anticanonical morphism, $Y$ is the anticanonical model and $\mu$ a finite morphism of degree $2$.
-By \cite[Theorem 2.2]{isk} $X$ is uniquely determined by the pair $(Y_0, R_0)$, where $R_0\subset Y_0$ is the branch divisor of $f_0$.
+By \cite[Thm.
+2.2]{isk} $X$ is uniquely determined by the pair $(Y_0, R_0)$, where $R_0\subset Y_0$ is the branch divisor of $\mu$.
 In this case, $R_0=Y_0\cap V$, where $V$ is a quartic in $\PP^{4}$.

-The rest of item (3) follows from the previous paragraph and \cite[Lemma 2.8]{jahnke}.\\ \end{proof}
+The rest of item (3) follows from the previous paragraph and \cite[Lem.
+2.8]{jahnke}.\\ \end{proof}

 The birational geometry in Theorem \ref{thm3} is similar to that in Theorem \ref{teorema1}, but there are two noteworthy differences which we now describe.
-Recall that there is no irreducible surface of degree eight containing the 4-secant lines to a general $C\in \mathcal{H}_{10,11}$.
+First, there is no irreducible surface of degree eight containing the 4-secant lines to a general $C\in \mathcal{H}_{10,11}$.

-\begin{cor} There exists an irreducible surface in $\PP^3$ of degree 8 and double along $C$, which contains the 4-secant lines to $C$. \end{cor} \begin{proof} Using the notation from Theorem \ref{thm3}, the ramification divisor $R$ of $f_0$ has class equal to $8H-2E\in \mathrm{Pic}(X)$.
+\begin{cor} There exists an irreducible surface in $\PP^3$ of degree 8 and double along $C$, which contains the 4-secant lines to $C$. \end{cor} \begin{proof} Using the notation from Theorem \ref{thm3}, the strict transform $R$ of the ramification divisor of $\mu$ has class equal to $8H-2E\in \mathrm{Pic}(X)$.
 Since $f|_R:R\to R_0$ is birational, and $R_0$ is irreducible for the general $C\in D_1$, so is $R$.